INTERCOLLEGIATE ATHLETES - PATIENT SERVICES (I-CAPS)

-- Student is responsible for expenses over the UCR* and other expenses that are limited to or excluded by the Student Health Plan.
+- Student is responsible for expenses over the UCR* and for other expenses that are limited to or excluded by the Student Health Plan.

 If You Are Covered By Private Insurance (Family Plans)

-- Please check to be sure that your plan covers medical care in the Princeton area including but not limited to all diagnostic tests (i.e., EMG-NCV, MRI, and bone scans) and specialty consultations.
+- Please check to be sure that your plan covers medical care in the Princeton area, including but not limited to, all diagnostic tests (i.e., EMG-NCV, MRI, and bone scans) and specialty consultations.

 *UCR.
 Usual and customary, or reasonable charge: the charge for the covered service or supply made by the provider not to exceed the usual charge made by 95 percent of providers of like service in the same area.
 This test considers the nature and severity of the condition being treated.
 It also considers medical complications or unusual circumstances that require more time, skill, or experience.
 In the absence of the ability to determine if a charge is either “usual” or customary,” the claims administrator retained by Princeton University shall provide a “reasonable” reimbursement.
 In the case of a doctor’s charges, UCR is determined using the Health Insurance of America’s then-current database combined with selected survey data from The Chickering Group.